jrowellfx/vfxTdUtils/README.md

 > _I think I hold the record for the most number of file-checkout, changes and commits on the AutoCAD code base when I was working on R13.
-I renamed almost ALL the API calls (to have nice and consistent naming convention across the WHOLE API that also made reading code flow more like reading prose) and similarly for many internal function calls in the newly designed C++ libraries and modules.
+I renamed almost ALL the API calls (to have nice and consistent naming convention across the WHOLE API which I designed to make reading code flow like reading prose) and similarly for many internal function calls in the newly designed C++ libraries and modules.
 In large part that work I did was possible simply because I wrote and used `runsed`._